nicklafferty/craftycody/content/crochet/pattern-review-jenni-s-favorite-chunky-throw-blanket.md

 ![](/uploads/vito-dog-looking-at-camera-with-yarn.jpg)

+You can practically hear Vito asking what the heck is on his footies.

 ## Yarn

 As I said above, Michaels was having a sale on [Bernat Baby Blanket](https://www.michaels.com/bernat-baby-blanket-yarn/M20003611.html?dwvar_M20003611_size=10.5%20oz&dwvar_M20003611_color=Light%20Sky) yarn and I bought four skeins in "tan pink" for $24.